Interview and Update on Ransomware Leader LockbitSupp

 About the Author:

 Jeremy Swenson is a disruptive-thinking security entrepreneur, futurist/researcher, and senior management tech risk consultant.
 Over 17 years he has held progressive roles at many banks, insurance companies, retailers, healthcare orgs, and even governments including being a member of the Federal Reserve Secure Payment Task Force.
 Organizations relish in his ability to bridge gaps and flesh out hidden risk management solutions while at the same time improving processes.
 He is a frequent speaker, published writer, podcaster, and even does some pro bono consulting in these areas.
-As a futurist, his writings on digital currency, the Target data breach, and Google combing Google + video chat with Google Hangouts video chat have been validated by many.
+As a futurist, his writings on digital currency, the Target data breach, and Google combining Google + video chat with Google Hangouts video chat have been validated by many.
 He holds an MBA from St. Mary’s University of MN, an MSST (Master of Science in Security Technologies) degree from the University of Minnesota, and a BA in political science from the University of Wisconsin Eau Claire.

 Seven Cyber-Tech Observations of 2022 and What it Means for 2023.